 As you ponder bathroom backsplash ideas, allow us to start pointing you in the right direction with these helpful tips.

 Long gone are the days when you had only a handful of choices for bathroom backsplash ideas.
 Right now, there are near-limitless tile varieties and materials to choose from, which makes this part of the design process really fun.
+If you'd like to drift away from tile, and instead opt for a solid material for your backsplash, you're in luck because there are a myriad of materials to choose from nowadays.

 We can all agree that you literally can't go wrong with subway tile — Joanna Gaines was so right.
 And it's not relegated to farmhouse bathrooms.
 It can pretty much work with any style from contemporary to bohemian.